 - IllumiNations: Reflections of Earth fireworks spectacular tends to be a bit more popular than usual during the holidays, particularly during the crowded weeks of Thanksgiving and Christmas.
 While there are plenty of great spots to view around World Showcase, we recommend grabbing a place 30 minutes early, and getting some snacks to enjoy while you wait.

-- Crowds for the Candlelight Processional at the Epcot International Festival of the Holidays 2017 will depend greatly on the narrator.
+- Crowds for the Candlelight Processional at the Epcot International Festival of the Holidays 2018 will depend greatly on the narrator.
 Historically, Neil Patrick Harris has been a fan favorite and draws in tons of guests.
+We're sure Auli'i Cravalho, AKA Moana, will be a big hit as well.
 If you’re not a huge fan of the more “popular” narrators, try attending another night to avoid crowds.
 If you are diving in on those potentially chaotic nights, be sure to either land a package dining reservation or get in position at least an hour and a half early.

 - Try to knock out attractions (Soarin’, Test Track, etc.) early in the day, and hit World Showcase in the afternoon.
 It will typically be less crowded around this time, so there will be shorter lines at food kiosks and you’ll only have to arrive about five minutes ahead of time to get good spots for the Holiday Storytellers.

 - Keep in mind that Thanksgiving week and the last two weeks of December are the busiest times of the year at Walt Disney World, so crowds will be inevitable then.
 Continue to follow the above tip, but arrive about 15 minutes early if you’re leapin’ to see a certain Storyteller.